 At the vet they thought Scully was either suffering from aplastic anemia, which I knew she wasn’t since she wasn’t in heat, or that she had eaten some rat poison and that was making her bleed out.

 Rat poison?
 I couldn’t imagine how she could have got to any rat poison, as we had never in our lives used rat bait either in or out of our house.
+And then it hit me … just a few days earlier I had the dishwasher man in to repair our machine and he had to take it to his workshop.

 The vet thought he might be able to do a blood transfusion, so I rushed back home to get Chucky, our biggest ferret, but when I got back they decided they’d just try the blood clotting medicine.